hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

 The `strategy` block supports:

+* `canary` -
+  (Optional)
+  (Beta only) Canary deployment strategy provides progressive percentage based deployments to a Target.

 * `standard` -
   (Optional)
   Standard deployment strategy executes a single deploy and allows verifying the deployment.

+The `canary` block supports:

+* `canary_deployment` -
+  (Optional)
+  Configures the progressive based deployment for a Target.

+* `custom_canary_deployment` -
+  (Optional)
+  Configures the progressive based deployment for a Target, but allows customizing at the phase level where a phase represents each of the percentage deployments.

+* `runtime_config` -
+  (Optional)
+  Optional.
+Runtime specific configurations for the deployment strategy.
+The runtime configuration is used to determine how Cloud Deploy will split traffic to enable a progressive deployment.

+The `canary_deployment` block supports:

+* `percentages` -
+  (Required)
+  Required.
+The percentage based deployments that will occur as a part of a `Rollout`.
+List is expected in ascending order and each integer n is 0 <= n < 100.

+* `verify` -
+  (Optional)
+  Whether to run verify tests after each percentage deployment.

+The `custom_canary_deployment` block supports:

+* `phase_configs` -
+  (Required)
+  Required.
+Configuration for each phase in the canary deployment in the order executed.

+The `runtime_config` block supports:

+* `cloud_run` -
+  (Optional)
+  Cloud Run runtime configuration.

+* `kubernetes` -
+  (Optional)
+  Kubernetes runtime configuration.

+The `cloud_run` block supports:

+* `automatic_traffic_control` -
+  (Optional)
+  Whether Cloud Deploy should update the traffic stanza in a Cloud Run Service on the user's behalf to facilitate traffic splitting.
+This is required to be true for CanaryDeployments, but optional for CustomCanaryDeployments.

+The `kubernetes` block supports:

+* `gateway_service_mesh` -
+  (Optional)
+  Kubernetes Gateway API service mesh configuration.

+* `service_networking` -
+  (Optional)
+  Kubernetes Service networking configuration.

+The `gateway_service_mesh` block supports:

+* `deployment` -
+  (Required)
+  Required.
+Name of the Kubernetes Deployment whose traffic is managed by the specified HTTPRoute and Service.

+* `http_route` -
+  (Required)
+  Required.
+Name of the Gateway API HTTPRoute.

+* `service` -
+  (Required)
+  Required.
+Name of the Kubernetes Service.

+The `service_networking` block supports:

+* `deployment` -
+  (Required)
+  Required.
+Name of the Kubernetes Deployment whose traffic is managed by the specified Service.

+* `service` -
+  (Required)
+  Required.
+Name of the Kubernetes Service.

 The `standard` block supports: